nimeshthapar/meals/README.md

-# meals
+# Meals
-full deployed app at https://mern-meal.herokuapp.com/ To run locally in Backend branch follow commands
+fully deployed app at https://mern-meal.herokuapp.com/ To run locally in Backend branch follow commands
     * npm install
     * make a nodemon.json where add your env key and add your 'MONGO_URI and add jsonwebtoken "SECRET_KEY"